widgetti/solara/solara/website/pages/docs/content/04-tutorial/30-ipywidgets.md

 ## Using Solara components

-There are a lot of [valueble components in Solara](/api), but they are written as [Reacton/Solara components](/docs/understanding/reacton-basics), not classic ipywidgets.
+There are a lot of [valuable components in Solara](/api), but they are written as [Reacton/Solara components](/docs/understanding/reacton-basics), not classic ipywidgets.

 Use the [.widget(...)](/api/widget) method on a component to create a widget that can be used in your existing classic ipywidget application.